prithivi-maruthachalam/esp_auto_firmware_gen_service/README.md

         - Upload to s3
         - Publish to AWS IoT Core Data Plane
 - Flask by default, listens on port **5000**.
 Make sure that the inbound rules for the ec2 instance allow custom traffic on this port from any IP address.
+- Edit the **server.py** file and change the application constants to match you setup.
 - Run the server - `python server.py`